 Or by accepting it’s green peas with steak tonight.
 And tomorrow.
 And the day after tomorrow.

-And luckily, there are medical and surgical techniques to change some or most of the peas into carrots.
+And luckily, there are legal, medical and surgical techniques to change some or most of the peas into carrots, and at the very least get a new label on the can.

 Back to real life now, because neither carrots or green peas can play disc golf.
 Or at the very least, I have never seen any play disc golf.
 Have you?